-As in many other institutions, plagiarism and cheating happens at AUP and requires vigilance on the part of both faculty and administration to deter, detect, and - when necessary - discipline this behavior.
-We have plagiarism detection software (SafeAssign) that is available through the Blackboard course management software, but it requires that you have an electronic version of student work.
+As in all other institutions, plagiarism and cheating happens at AUP and requires vigilance on the part of both faculty and administration to deter, detect, and - when necessary - discipline this behavior.
+We have plagiarism detection software (SafeAssign) that is available through the Blackboard course management software, which requires that you have an electronic version of student work.
 We also have an Office of Academic Integrity to support you in resolving issues if you are unsure of what happened or it becomes uncomfortable to continue conversations with the student.
-The procedure for violations is detailed in the Academic Handbook.
+The procedure for violations is detailed in the Academic Handbook3.

-If an academic integrity issue occurs, you should notify the Office of Academic Integrity with an Incident Resolution Form.
+If an academic integrity issue occurs, you should address the student directly, and notify the Office of Academic Integrity about the result of that conversation with an Incident Resolution Form34.
 In this way, the university can keep track of repetitions, and it is also didactically useful in that it impresses on students the seriousness of what has happened.
-If a student does not wish to sign his or her part of the incident form, then you just send the form as is, indicating that the student does not wish to sign.
+If a student does not wish to sign his or her part of the incident form, then you may send the form unsigned, indicating that the student does not agree.

-If You are Unable to Teach a Class
+If you are Unable to Teach a Class

-If you need to cancel a class because of illness or because you are away on University business (e.g. giving a paper at a conference), you must write an email to your Department Chair and the Registrar's office.
+If you need to cancel a class because of illness or because you are away on University business (e.g. giving a paper at a conference), you must write an email to your Department Chair and the Registrar's office, giving as much advance notice as you can.

-All missed classes must either be rescheduled as make-up classes or replaced (by another colleague).
-If you are on documented sick leave (paperwork sent into HR), the replacement professor will be remunerated and if you make up your own classes following a documented sick leave, you are remunerated.
-Please refer to the Accord d'entreprise for faculty for details on this matter.
-In any case, whenever an absence involves rescheduling a class session, you must fill in a Cancel Class Web form and you must find a time/day for makeup when all your students are available to attend (they do not have another class at that time).
+All missed classes must either be rescheduled as make-up classes or replaced (by another colleague), or, where appropriate, taught in a remote form (for example, via Teams).
+If you are on documented sick leave (paperwork sent into HR), either a replacement professor will be remunerated, or, if you make up your own classes following a documented sick leave, you are remunerated for the extra work.
+Please refer to the Accord d'enterprise for Faculty for details on this matter.

+Whenever an absence involves rescheduling a class session, you must fill in a Cancel Class Web form35 and you must find a time/day for make-up when all your students are available to attend (they do not have another class at that time).

-When informed with a Cancel Class Web form the Registrar will notify students, but especially when the cancellation is last minute, it would be helpful if you informed the students directly too; each class has an e-mail address (eg: EN 1010B) in the directory that goes to all registered students.
-Department chairs are always grateful to be notified as soon as possible, especially if a replacement must be sought.
+When informed with a Cancel Class Web form the Registrar will notify students, but especially when the cancellation is last minute, it will be helpful if you inform the students directly too; each class has an e-mail address (eg: en1010b) in the directory that goes to all registered students.

 AUP strongly discourages any cancellation of courses for research reasons during the first and last weeks of term as it disrupts the students' experience to an excessive degree.
-Also, classes cannot be made up during reading days.
+Missed classes cannot be made up by replacement classes scheduled during the reading days (between the end of the teaching semester and the examinations).
 Any research absences of more than one week must be approved in advance by the Provost.